 All municipal taxes are collectible for 15 years from the original due date.
 Interest will accrue for the full period of time that a tax is delinquent and will not be waived.
 Unpaid balances remain on the computer system for 15 years.
 Delinquent real estate may be sent to a Collection Attorney and will be subject to their collection fees and court fees.

 On February 7, 2012, the Westfield Fire Commission approved that over-payments of less than $5.00 will be retained by the District.
-Any refunds issued must be claimed within 3 years of when the tax was originally due via a refund application.
+Any refunds for $5.00 or more must be claimed via refund application within 3 years of when the tax was originally due.

 Returned Check Fee

 Personal Property UCC-1 Lien fee